IamPritamAcharya/JBase/README.md

 **Pritam Acharya**

-This project was built to demonstrate practical understanding of storage engines, indexing structures, and low-level database internals.
+This project demonstrates practical understanding of **storage engines, indexing structures, and database internals**.

----